 A contact lens teach or fitting is usually performed as part of a complete eye exam.
 So there will likely be a series of tests for depth perception, near and distance vision and the over all health of the eye.
 We also teach here in store and show you how to insert your contact lenses and take them out safely multiple times so we know you are confident.
 We will review you with in two weeks of your contact lens teach.

 Contact lenses can be hard or soft.
 Most contact lenses are soft as they are made with water inside the lens (hydrophillic) and are extremely thin.

 Hard contact lenses (or Rigid Gas Permeable lenses) are able to replace the natural shape of the cornea with a new surface.
 This can provide a good level of vision for people with distorted corneal shapes (such as keratoconus).
 However, these lenses are not as comfortable as soft contact lenses and require a period of adaptation before full comfort is achieved.

-A daily wear contact lens is designed to be removed prior to sleeping.
+Daily wear contact lenses are designed to be removed prior to sleeping.
 Depending on the type of lens, these lenses have a life of two weeks or one month.

 This lens is worn for one day and then thrown away at the end of the day.
 This lens is hassle free with no cleaning and lens care involved.

-These lenses correct basic vision problems such as near-sightedness and far-sightedness.
+These lenses correct basic vision problems such as myopia (near-sighted) and far-sightedness.

 These lenses correct astigmatism by compensating for the shape of the eye.
 Toric lenses are made from the same material as spherical contact lenses but have a few extra characteristics.
 Toric lenses are designed to maintain orientation regardless of eye movement and have a specific top and bottom of the lens.